surendrababu-sec/pqc-soc-readiness/RESEARCH-NOTES.md

    posture is your risk too

 ---
-*The bottom line: Q-Day isn't the beginning of the threat.
+Q-Day isn't the beginning of the threat.
 It's the end of the grace period.*

 ---